• Home

 Location: Playa Zicatela

-Travel Guide to the Fiestas de Noviembre Events in Puerto Escondido
+Planning Guide to Fiestas de Noviembre in Puerto Escondido

 Puerto Angelito Puerto Escondido

-Combine beach time with the Fiestas de Noviembre
+Combine beach time with the Fiestas de Noviembre.
+(Credit: Michele Peterson)

-Schedule: Dates and times are subject to change without notice.
-Check the official Facebook page on the official Fiestas de Noviembre Puerto Escondido Facebook Page for updates or visit Gina Machorro at the Tourist Booth for the latest additions and changes.
+Schedule: Check the official Facebook page on the official Fiestas de Noviembre Puerto Escondido Facebook Page for updates or visit Gina Machorro at the Adoquin Tourist Booth for the latest additions and changes.

-How to Get to Puerto Escondido: If you’re visiting Huatulco, you can easily visit Puerto Escondido on a day trip or overnight.
+How to Get to Puerto Escondido: If you’re staying in the Bahias de Huatulco area, you can easily visit Puerto Escondido on a day trip or overnight.
 Get instructions on how to travel by bus or taxi in How to Get from Huatulco to Puerto Escondido

 Save to Pinterest!